xbeat/Machine-Learning/README.md

 Introduction to AdaBoost

 AdaBoost, which stands for Adaptive Boosting, is an ensemble learning algorithm that combines multiple weak learners (e.g., decision trees) to create a strong, accurate model.
 It is an iterative process that assigns higher weights to misclassified instances, helping the subsequent learners focus on those difficult cases.

+## Integrating Late Chunking into Python-based RAG Workflows

+Introduction to Late Chunking in RAG Workflows

+Late Chunking is a technique used to improve the efficiency and accuracy of Retrieval-Augmented Generation (RAG) systems.
+It involves splitting documents into smaller chunks at query time, rather than during the initial indexing phase.
+This approach allows for more context-aware and flexible text retrieval, leading to better performance in various natural language processing tasks.

 ## Symmetric Indexing in Python Flexible Array Manipulation